eradicador/Code-Refactor/README.md

 # code_refactor
 ## Description
 # HTML file
+changed all the `div` to semantic tags, changed some the classes names to match them with the css file and consolidate them into 1.

 line 7 changed the title of the website to: `title` Horiseon a leader in marketing and social media.

-changed all the `div` to semantic tags

 line 14 changed `div` to `header`remove the `class="header"`